30+ Cottage Flowers To Grow And Love

 Lilacs

-Resplendent in purples, pinks and whites, lilacs add a sweet aroma and romantic, vintage bloom to the garden.
-A much sought after mid spring blooming tree, lilacs will brighten up a stormy spring and bring hope for summer.
-Lilacs do well in full sun, and will keep their beautiful green foliage well into fall.
+Resplendent in purples, pinks and whites, lilacs add sweet aroma and romantic, vintage bloom to the garden.
+Lilacs bloom in mid spring, adding fragrance and beauty to your cottage aesthetic.
+These fragrant bloomers do well in full sunlight and keep their beautiful green foliage well into fall.

 Learn how to grow beautiful lilac bushes here!